-Before we get into the key points, we should preface this by acknowledging that outsourcing fulfillment is not for everyone.
-However, anyone working in eCommerce should research the facts and figures before making the decision to keep fulfillment in-house.
+Before we get into the key points, we would like to add a disclaimer by acknowledging that outsourcing fulfillment is not for everyone.
+However, anyone working in e-commerce should research the facts and figures before making the decision to keep fulfillment in-house.
 Just because you can currently handle your order fulfillment in-house doesn’t mean it’s the smartest long-term solution!
 People often overestimate the cost and effort involved in using a fulfillment provider for small business shipping.
-Feel free to contact us for a no obligation offer!
+Feel free to contact us for a non-binding offer!

 Chances are you have other and possibly stronger skills and experience besides logistics.
 If fulfilment is in any way a distraction from the normal activities that grow your business, it will most likely never become your absolute strength.
 Or, even worse, focusing on fulfillment can reduce your productivity in areas where you excel!

 Furthermore, the opportunity cost of in-house order fulfillment can hurt your business more than it helps.
 Fulfillment providers not only take care of all the picking, packing and shipping requirements you face as an entrepreneur, but also generate a psychological freedom from these details.
 This freedom will allow you as an entrepreneur to focus on marketing, sales and product design.
 Delegating the crucial task of fulfillment can also free up positive energy that you can use to improve all the other skills you need to grow your business.

 Scalability is another key element in deciding whether or not to outsource order fulfillment.
 You may be able to keep up with orders now, but what about 3 months from now?
 And when that day comes, will you have the peace of mind and time you need to choose the right fulfillment provider?